Bayesian Predictive Inference Beyond Martingales: Introduction

-The martingale assumption has other desirable features.
-It is an elegant framework that links Bayesian predictive inference to applications of martingales developed by \cite{doob1949application}.
-In addition, \cite{fong2021martingale} use the preservation of expectation of martingales to justify the coherence of the procedure \citep[in the sense of][]{robins2000conditioning}.
-Nevertheless, it seems clear that what matters is the almost sure weak convergence of $(\mathbb{P}(X_{n+1} \in \cdot |\mathcal{G}_n))_{n \geq 0}$ and the resulting asymptotic exchangeability of $(X_n)_{n\geq 1}$.
-This emerges in subsequent works and is stated clearly by \cite{garelli2024asymptotics}, who argue that martingales are mostly useful for the mathematical argument.
-It is becoming clear that the martingale assumption could be limiting.
-For example, consider the following:
+The martingale assumption has other desirable features; see \cite{fong2021martingale}.
+Nevertheless, what matters is the almost sure weak convergence of $(\mathbb{P}(X_{n+1} \in \cdot |\mathcal{G}_n))_{n \geq 0}$ and the resulting asymptotic exchangeability of $(X_n)_{n\geq 1}$.
+It is becoming clear that the martingale assumption could be limiting, and the literature includes now many examples that violate this assumption; for example, the parametric Bayesian bootstrap \citep{holmes2023statistical}, an online logistic regression \citep{fortini2024exchangeability}, and predictive schemes driven by sample moments \citep{garelli2024asymptotics}.
+Several algorithms in learning theory and machine learning (\textit{e.g.} kernel estimators), if considered as predictive rules, do not satisfy the martingale property either.